-Our service is available 363 days a year, including weekends and bank holidays.
-We're closed on Christmas Day and Boxing Day.
+Our noise and nuisance service operates 7 days a week, 8am to 3am, including weekends and bank holidays except for Christmas Day and Boxing Day.

 - construction site noise or dust pollution

 - bonfires and burning